Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/UtilityNetwork/DisplayUtilityNetworkContainer/readme.md

 ## How it works

-1. Load a web map that includes ArcGIS Pro [Subtype Group Layers](https://pro.arcgis.com/en/pro-app/help/mapping/layer-properties/subtype-layers.htm) with only container features visible (i.e. fuse bank, switch bank, transformer bank, hand hole and junction box).
+1. Create and load a web map that includes ArcGIS Pro [Subtype Group Layers](https://pro.arcgis.com/en/pro-app/help/mapping/layer-properties/subtype-layers.htm) with only container features visible (i.e. fuse bank, switch bank, transformer bank, hand hole and junction box).Add commentMore actions
-2. Add a `GraphicsOverlay` for displaying a container view.
+2. Get and load the first `UtilityNetwork` from the web map.
-3. Create and load a `UtilityNetwork` with the same feature service URL as the layers in the `Map`.
+3. Add a `GraphicsOverlay` for displaying a container view.
 4. Add an event handler for the `GeoViewTapped` event of the `MapView`.
 5. Identify a feature and create a `UtilityElement` from it.
 6. Get the associations for this element using `GetAssociationsAsync(UtilityElement, UtilityAssociationType.Containment)`.